 Design Review 'the Bible of interior design'.
-The award is judged
+Every year the Award

-Waller has been involved in a huge variety of design projects
+Waller has been involved in wide spectrum of design projects all

-his inspiration is derived from his travels and adventures.
-Dubbed
+inspiration is derived from his travels and adventures.
+Dubbed 'the

-'the Indiana Jones of design', Waller has hunted for mammoth in
+Indiana Jones of design', Waller has hunted for mammoth in Siberia,

-Siberia, traded with head hunters in Nagaland and searched for lost
+traded with head hunters in Nagaland and searched for lost cities

-cities in the jungles of Guatemala.
-In 2007, he captained the
+in the jungles of Guatemala.
+In 2007, he captained the England team

 Waller has produced 23 books, appeared on television in the UK,